contributor-link/contributor-link.github.io/projects.md

 [Connect!](https://github.com/thoth-station)

 ## qAIRaMap Open Source
-qAIRaMap Open Source is a project developed with the mentorship of UNICEF that is based in two repositories:
+qAIRaMap Open Source is a project developed with the mentorship of UNICEF that is based in two repositories.
+It's a real-time website for monitoring air quality and it consists of the following features: Real-time data from qHAWAX modules and Andean drones; downloading of historic data; and visualization of results in Google Maps.<br>
-- qAIRaMapAPI-OpenSource (REST API).
-- qAIRaMap-OpenSource (Web Application).

- It's a real-time website for monitoring air quality and it consists of the following features:
-- Real-time data from qHAWAX modules and Andean drones.
-- Download of historic data.
-- Visualization of results in Google Maps.

-The data available: modules and drone in Madre de Dios (UNICEF project) and any other data from people using qairamap open source that have either a qHAWAX or Andean Drone<br>
 __Needed:__
 - Restructure layouts to improve the project’s usability.
 - Conduct user research to reorganize and refine the project’s navigation or menus.